Sony names Hirai to replace Stringer as CEO

 Sony's share of the flat-panel television market has been eroded by the rise of Samsung and a host of nimbler Asian players, while a hacking scandal last year undermined confidence in its management.

 Many of Japan's other electronics titans have also stumbled in recent years.
-In the current reporting season, Nintendo and Sharp Corp both issued bigger-than-expected loss projections for the full year.
+In the current reporting season, Nintendo 7974.OS and Sharp Corp (6753.T) both issued bigger-than-expected loss projections for the full year.

-South Korean rivals such as Samsung have been particularly aggressive in investment and blessed with favorable currency movements, while Apple has stolen much of the innovative thunder that once emanated from Japan.
+South Korean rivals such as Samsung have been particularly aggressive in investment and blessed with favourable currency movements, while Apple has stolen much of the innovative thunder that once emanated from Japan.

 Sony reports third-quarter earnings on Thursday, when it is also due to brief the media on the management reshuffle.

-Analysts polled by Thomson Reuters I/B/E/S gave a consensus forecast of just 8.8 billion yen ($115.41 million) in operating profit for the key October-December quarter, when consumers spend heavily on gadgets for year-end gift giving, and 8.2 billion yen for the full financial year to March.
+Analysts polled by Thomson Reuters I/B/E/S gave a consensus forecast of just 8.8 billion yen in operating profit for the key October-December quarter, when consumers spend heavily on gadgets for year-end gift-giving, and 8.2 billion yen for the full financial year to March.

-Sony's shares listed in the U.S. rose 0.6 percent on Wednesday while its shares in Japan closed trading about 2 percent lower at 1364 yen. ($1=76.25 yen)

-(Additional reporting by Reiji Murai, Nobuhiro Kubo; Writing by Franklin Paul, Editing by Ed Klamann, Gunna Dickson and Mark Porter)
+(Additional reporting by Reiji Murai, Nobuhiro Kubo; Writing by Franklin Paul, Editing by Ed Klamann, Neil Fullick and Gunna Dickson)